neurobin/oraji/README.md

 Oracle Java Installer
 ====================

-Oracle java (jdk and/or jre) installler script for linux.
-It simplifies the installation of Oracle java (jdk and/or jre) from a [download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)ed source (tar.gz).
-It also maintains consistency among multiple versions of java (jdk and/or jre) installed with this script.
+Oracle java (jdk/jre) installler script for linux.
+It simplifies the installation of Oracle java from a [download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)ed source (tar.gz).
+It also maintains consistency among multiple versions of java (jdk/jre) installed with this script.
+Uninstalling any java version installed with this script will fall back to the next most recently installed (with this script) version of java.

 Install oraji:
 =====================